everycure-org/matrix/docs/src/data_science/runbooks/05_embeddings.md

 - Once embeddings are calculated, they are directly stored in Neo4j graph as node properties

 PyTorch Geometric Models:
-- Requires conversion of graph data from Neo4j to PyTorch tensors
+- Require conversion of graph data from Neo4j to PyTorch tensors utilizing `torch_utils` library
 - We have full control over the training loop and can customize training functionalities (such as scheduler etc)
-- Utilize `torch_utils` library to convert Neo4j graph to PyG friendly formatedge_index format
 - We can generate custom architectures using Pytorch-based models
 - Embeddings are generated as PyTorch tensors and need additional steps to writing embeddings back to Neo4j